nzoschke/gofaas/Readme.md

 ```
 </details>

-We may also want to configure the AWS CLI with IAM keys to develop and deploy our application.

 <details>
+<summary>We may also want to configure the AWS CLI with IAM keys to develop and deploy our application...</summary>
+&nbsp;

 Follow the [Creating an IAM User in Your AWS Account](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) doc to create a IAM user with programmatic access.
 Call the user `gofaas-admin` and attach the "Administrator Access" policy for now.